A second whistleblower has revealed Chuck Jenkins, the Frederick County Sheriff, has a management problem.

 Ensor’s Parting Words

-Reflecting on her 20-year career law enforcement career, Amanda Ensor stressed the professionalism and capabilities of her colleagues.
+Reflecting on her 20-year law enforcement career, Amanda Ensor stressed the professionalism and capabilities of her colleagues.

 Ensor said she hopes Chuck Jenkins is defeated in the 2022 sheriff’s election.